Request processing and filters

 Basic filter definition in web.xml

-If you look at the web.xml of a Magnolia web application, you will see that it only defines one filter (info.magnolia.cms.filters.MgnlMainFilter) and one listener (MgnlServletContextListener):
+If you look at the web.xml of a Magnolia web application, you see that it only defines one filter (info.magnolia.cms.filters.MgnlMainFilter) and one listener (MgnlServletContextListener):

 <web-app xmlns="http://java.sun.com/xml/ns/j2ee" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"